lin111000713/custom-RecyclerView/ViewPager源码分析.md

 638         int lastPos = -1;
 639         for (int i=0; i<mItems.size(); i++) {
 640             ItemInfo ii = mItems.get(i);
-				//** added by lby:remove all items where index is not between startPos and endPos 641             if ((ii.position < startPos || ii.position > endPos) && !ii.scrolling) {
+				//** added by lby:remove all items where index is not between startPos and endPos while ViewPager is not scrolling 641             if ((ii.position < startPos || ii.position > endPos) && !ii.scrolling) {
 642                 if (DEBUG) Log.i(TAG, "removing: " + ii.position + " @ " + i);
 643                 mItems.remove(i);
 644                 i--;
 645                 mAdapter.destroyItem(this, ii.position, ii.object);
+646             }
-646             } else if (lastPos < endPos && ii.position > startPos) {
+				// The following piece of code can't be understood. else if (lastPos < endPos && ii.position > startPos) {
 647                 // The next item is outside of our range, but we have a gap 648                 // between it and the last item where we want to have a page 649                 // shown.
-Fill in the gap.
+Fill in the gap.  希望有一个item去填充空白 650                 lastPos++;
-650                 lastPos++;
 651                 if (lastPos < startPos) {
 652                     lastPos = startPos;